General Archive of the Indies: Structure

 The origin of the structure dates to 1572 when Philip II commissioned the building design from Juan de Herrera, the architect of the Escorial to house the Consulado de mercaderes of Seville.
 Until then, the merchants of Seville had been in the habit of retreating to the cool recesses of the cathedral to transact business.

 The building, known as the Lonja, was begun in 1584 by Juan de Mijares, using Herrera's plans.
 The northern rooms of the ground floor were completed in 1598, as recorded by a dedicatory inscription over the central door of the northern façade, and the rest of the ground floor was completed the following year.
 Work then began on the next level but construction was paused in 1601 due to funding problems.
-Work resumed in 1609 but the building was not finished until 1646.
-Work was directed until 1629 by the archbishop Juan de Zumárraga and finished by Pedro Sanchez Falconete.
+Work resumed in 1609, but the building was not finished until 1646.
+Construction was directed by Miguel de Zumárraga from 1609 until his death in 1630, after which Pedro Sánchez Falconete continued and completed the work.

 The building encloses a large central patio with ranges of two storeys, the windows set in slightly sunken panels between flat pilasters.
 Plain square tablets float in the space above each window.
 The building is surmounted by a balustrade, with rusticated obelisks standing at the corners.
 There is no sculptural decoration, only the discreetly contrasting tonalities of stone and stucco, and the light shadows cast by the slight relief of the pilasters against their piers, by the cornices, and by the cornice strips that cap each window.

 In the aftermath of a devastating plague in 1649, the building appears to have been abandoned by merchants by 1660.
 From 1660 to 1674, one of its rooms was used as a painting academy established by Bartolomé Esteban Murillo.
 By the 18th century, the building's upper floor had been partitioned for use as apartments.